filecoin-project/cpp-filecoin/README.md

 ## Configuration Lotus-Fuhon
 ### Lotus-node and Fuhon-miner
 1. To start up a lotus node at first you need to get [lotus executable](https://github.com/filecoin-project/lotus/releases/ "lotus releases")
-2. You can run your lotus node with the next command: `$lotus --repo <node working directory> daemon --genesis genesis.car --profile bootstrapper`, more about running lotus software can be found in [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation "lotus filecoin documentation").
+2. You can run your lotus node with the next command: `$lotus --repo REPO daemon --genesis genesis.car --profile bootstrapper`, more about running lotus software can be found in [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation "lotus filecoin documentation").

 ### Fuhon-node and Lotus-miner
 1. Establishing of a Fuhon node is described in **Fuhon miner establishing**
 2. Lotus miner can be established by the following way:
     - to begin with you need you own bls wallet(described in **Working with Lotus-CLI**)
-    - init your miner with command: `lotus-miner --repo <your node running directory> --miner-repo <minner future working directory> init --nosync --owner <your bls wallet public address> --sector-size <Size of sectors that will be sealed>`
+    - init your miner with command: `lotus-miner --repo REPO --miner-repo MINER_REPO init --nosync --owner BLS_WALLET_ADDR --sector-size SECTOR_SIZE`
     - to know more about lotus software establishing, read [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation/#minimal-requirements "lotus establishing guide")

 ## Docker configuration